intagaming/blog/README.md

 This is my NextJS + Tailwind CSS + Strapi Blog project, with the objective of being my first 100% complete website.
 See [https://hxann.com/about](https://hxann.com/about)

-The Strapi project repository will be published soon.
+Checkout the Strapi project at [https://github.com/intagaming/strapi-blog](https://github.com/intagaming/strapi-blog)